 Fusion Label Technology was design to resolve the permanency struggles where extreme temperatures, fuels, solvents, moisture and UV are routine such as:

-In 2016, GM conducted its GMW-14445 test on two separate heat transfer labels and a Polyfuze Fusion Label each applied to TPV interior components.
-Only Polyfuze surpassed GM’s performance expectation.
+In 2016, GM conducted test per GMW-14445 on heat transfer labels including Polyfuze Fusion Labels.
+Labels were applied to TPV interior components with only Polyfuze surpassed GM’s performance expectation.

 Ford Standards Attained: